StevenBlack/vocab/million-dollar-words.md

 ### demijohn
-A narrow-necked bottle with wicker basket-work woven around it, like the empty bottles of Chianti that become candleholders on red-checked table- cloths in Italian restaurants.
+A narrow-necked bottle with wicker basket-work woven around it, like the empty bottles of Chianti that become candleholders on red-checked tablecloths in Italian restaurants.

 ### demimondaine